 - Wrestled with you?
-Wrestling with a boyfriend is, at the least, a legal license for free touching and, at the most, a sign of a desire to dominate you.
+Wrestling with a partner is, at the least, a legal license for free touching and, at the most, a sign of a desire to dominate you.

 - Called or texted you several times a night or shown up to make sure you are where you said you would be?

 - Been very jealous--harassed you about imagined unfaithfulness?

 - Blamed you for how their feelings or actions?

 - Insulted or driven away your friends or family?